eatmycode/bashtag/README.md

 1. Tweet It.
 (A tweet oneliner)

-        ~$ tweet.sh this is pretty dope!
+        ~$ tweet this is pretty dope!

         #      NOTE: ONLY if using this option (Option 1. - Direct tweet),
         #            all "hastags" must be escaped with a '\'

-        ~$ tweet.sh \#money on my \#mind.
+        ~$ tweet \#money on my \#mind.

         #       WHY: Linux will see it as a comment and ignore everything after the first "#"
-        #                 * You can however drop quotes arround your tweet to avoid escaping the hastag!
+        #            You can however drop quotes arround your tweet to avoid escaping:

+        ~$ tweet "i dont feel like escaping #ijusdontwanna #toolazy #boss"

 2. Prompt It.
 (Prompts you for your message)

-        ~$ tweet.sh
+        ~$ tweet
            Whatchu Tweetin' ?
 [140 pls]: yep this is very simple #bashery

 3. Pipe It.
 (Feed tweet.sh the stdout from another command or series of commands)

-        ~$ cat somefile | tweet.sh
+        ~$ cat somefile | tweet

 4. Cron It.
 (Automate your tweets)

-        */5 * * * * PATH=PATH:/path/to/your/executable/scripts/; curl -s http://something.from/somewhere | tweet.sh > /dev/null 2>&1
+        */5 * * * * curl -s http://something.from/somewhere | /path/to/tweet.sh > /dev/null 2>&1

 Yep.
-Pretty `tweet.sh` right?
+Pretty sweet right?

 If successful, you will see something like:

-    ~$ tweet.sh Ok.
+    ~$ tweet Ok.
 I can do this. \#osohappy

        Tweeted It!

-If an error occurs, it will be displayed in un-pretty JSON: o_o
+If an error occurs, it will be displayed in some un-pretty JSON: o_o

-    ~$ tweet.sh This is some text that is really long and not less than 140 characters.
+    ~$ tweet This is some text that is really long and not less than 140 characters.
 But it is something I really want to get off of my chest because it is important for me to say it!

        Error: [ {"errors":[{"code":186,"message":"Status is over 140 characters."}]} ]